Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug where players were able to get no weapon in their hand by pressing the gas mask button repeatedly

 #### Semtex
-* Now cost 250 points to buy (previously costed 130 points after first buy)
+* Now always cost 250 points to buy (previously costed 130 points after first buy)
 * Semtex beeping rate no longer changes depending on your FPS

 #### Stielhandgranate